gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What's the matter?
 Don't you like music?"
 Patient and Dockety asked in unison.

-Maddy pulled up short and put out a hand to stop the bot.
+Maddy pulled up short and put out a paw to stop the bot.
 "You did it again.
 You said the same thing it did."